 Another example of VR being using in gaming is in the iGaming sector.
 PokerStars recently added VR to its offering of online poker platforms, promising to add a new level of realism.
 Although it provides innovative and novel uses of the VR technology, it does the opposite of the industry’s other uses of new technologies.
 For example, the advent of the internet brought casino games to a much wider audience, including people who may have never stepped inside a physical casino before.
 Mobile technology extended the industry’s reach even further, allowing people to play games more casually, and from anywhere, thanks to apps for iOS and Android.
 In contrast, VR deliveries an ultra-realistic gaming experience, but its reach is limited by technical and social limitations.

-However, this does not mean the end of virtual reality technology though.
-Many non-gaming uses are being pioneered across a number of sectors.
+Outside of the gaming sphere, Virtual Reality has had some more promising pickups, adult entertainment platforms have pivoted towards catering for VR users with specialized content for a few years now, with many sites rated in this review guide that saves time choosing the best one for a user looking for some raunchy entertainment.
+Beyond entertainment as a whole many non-gaming uses are being pioneered across a number of sectors.
 For example, it has been integrated as a useful tool for treating those suffering from post-traumatic stress, anxiety, phobias, and depression.
 VR exposure therapy exposes the patient to a re-enacted version of a traumatic event in a safe way, coming into contact with fears or traumas within the confines of a safe and controlled environment.

 Other users for VR include training medical students, allowing them to gain practical experience of surgeries and dental procedures without risk to real patients.
 This gives more opportunities for students to practice that would be normally possible.
 Other uses in education include the possibility of virtual reality field trips, allowing more immersive learning without the need for long periods of time traveling and the associated risks and costs.